Restream/reindexer-py/README.md

 class IndexSearchParamIvf()
 ```

-Index search param for HNSW index.
+Index search param for IVF index.

 #### Attributes:
-    k (int): should not be less than 1
+    k (int): Expected size of KNN index results.
+Should not be less than 1
-    nprobe (int): should not be less than 1
+    nprobe (int): Number of centroids that will be scanned in where.
+Should not be less than 1

 <a id="pyreindexer.index_definition"></a>